 If you are an independent contractor, you are not an employee but are working for yourself.
-Independent contractors often register as a business.
-Usually in independent contracting, the emphasis is on getting a particular job finished, rather than working a particular number of hours.
+Generally, independent contractors are running their own business, and the emphasis is on getting a particular job finished, rather than working a particular number of hours.

-In some circumstances workers who are called independent contractors are actually considered legally to be employees.
-It is important to know this because many laws which protect employees’ rights do not apply to people classified as independent contractors.
+A worker engaged as an independent contractor may later be legally recognised as an employee (and vice versa) in certain circumstances.
+It is important to understand this, because many laws which protect employees’ rights do not apply to people classified as independent contractors.

-No one of these factors is enough, by itself, to make somebody an independent contractor.
+Not one of these factors is enough, by itself, to make somebody an independent contractor.
 All the factors are considered.
-If you are unsure as to whether or not you are really working as an independent contractor, then it is always good to seek advice from your union or a lawyer.
+If you are unsure as to whether you are really working as an independent contractor, contact JobWatch, your union, or a lawyer for further assistance.

 For more information about implications for independent contractors, download the fact sheet.